wildducktheories/jsh/README.md

 The goal of this project is to provide a package management system for managing bash modules and so allow the development and sharing of relatively large collections of bash functions that project teams might find useful for managing their own command line scripting needs.

-jsh assists with the distribution, discovery, local management and invocation of bash functions organised into packages of modules.
+'jsh' assists with the distribution, discovery, local management and invocation of bash functions organised into packages of modules.

 A package is the smallest unit of distribution and deployment.
 A package consists of a top-level module, zero or more sub-modules and zero or more sub-packages.
 Each module is implemented by a bash function which is located within top-level module of a package or in a .j module file within a package.
-Following brew, but with some differences, jsh uses git to manage the distribution of packages.
+Following brew, but with some differences, 'jsh' uses git to manage the distribution of packages.

 OPERATION
 =========
-From the perspective of a jsh user, the functionality of each activated package is represented by a command on the path named after the package.
+From the perspective of a 'jsh' user, the functionality of each activated package is represented by a command on the path named after the package.
 The functionality provided by a package can itself be subdivided into modules each of which is addressed by adding a command argument which names the module.
 The functionality provided by a module can be further subdivided into submodules (or sub packages) each of which is addressed by appending yet additional command arguments which name the sub-module or sub-package.

-So, for example, to invoke a command that reports the location of the current jsh installation tree, a user might type:
+So, for example, to invoke a command that reports the location of the current 'jsh' installation tree, a user might type:

     jsh installation top